On this page:

-The national average for a plumber’s service call is $300.
-In areas where the labor rate is less, expect to pay between $150 – $200.
-Whereas large cities will cost around $400.
-Plumbers usually charge $50 – $150 per hour.
+The national average for a plumber’s service call is $150 to $500.
+In areas where the labor rate is less, expect to pay between $150 to $200.
+In large cities, the cost can be around $800 or more.

 If the service call is an emergency and requires an off-hours trip, expect to pay a $50 to $100 per hour premium over the normal hourly rate.

 Clogged Drains & Stopped Up Toilets

 These are the most common reasons to hire a plumber.
 In some cases, a little perseverance with a plunger could clear the clog.
 Yes, you can use a plunger in the sink and shower drains.
 There are also multiple eco-friendly drain cleaners sold at many of the big box stores.

 First, you might try a home remedy consisting of two cups of baking soda, four cups of boiling water, and one cup of white vinegar.
 Remove standing water, pour one cup of baking soda in the drain, then two cups of hot water, repeat, and then add the vinegar.

 Another option is to buy a drain snake at a hardware store for $5 to $10.
 Slide the snake down the drain and rotate it to loosen the blockage or debris.
 Then, slowly pull it back out so you get most of the debris on the snake’s bristles.